As a software engineer, I do a lot of sitting. I’ve found using a standing desk helps relieve back pain and soreness.

 Overall, now that all the issues have been resolved, I’m thrilled with my XDesk Terra Pro.
 It’s built like a tank and fits the aesthetic in my office.

 I would highly recommend this desk to anyone, but I would preface it by saying XDesk’s quality control isn’t great.
-For a $3500 desk, I would’ve expected them to test it once before shipping it.
+For a desk this expensive, I would’ve expected them to test it once before shipping it.

 The Harvard Medical School published a post called The truth behind standing desks that’s worth a read.